rishinair05/mcgill-cs-prereq/README.md

-# mcgill-cs-prereq

-Prerequisite Graph for McGill Computer Science Courses
+# Prerequisite Graph for McGill Computer Science Courses

 A white line denotes an essential prerequisite. e.g., A white line connects COMP 250 to COMP 302, meaning that COMP 250 is an essential prerequisite.